alidcast/rogue.js/README.md

 )
 ```

-So how does Rogue prevent itself from walking your entire App.js tree?
+How does Rogue prevent itself from walking your entire App.js tree?
 After we find your first switch block (i.e. an exclusively rendered Page), we'll continue walking until we find five consecutive components without an `getInitialProps` method.
 We found this heuristic to work extremely well—there's no reason why you wouldn't have at least one `Switch` block (this isn't a SPA mate), or need to nest a servable component more than five levels apart.
 And the tiny performance cost of walking your component tree is well worth the simplicity it buys your application.

 ## Rogue Configuration